Are Cherry Shrimp Sensitive to Nitrate?

 Maintaining a healthy biological filter is key to controlling nitrate levels.
 This involves ensuring your tank has a sufficient population of beneficial bacteria that can convert nitrate into less harmful nitrate.
 You can support these bacteria by avoiding overcleaning your filter and providing them with a stable environment.

 Avoid overstocking your tank or overfeeding your shrimp; both can increase waste production and higher nitrate levels.
-If you notice a spike in nitrate, a water change can help bring the levels down.
+If you notice a spike in nitrate, a water changeOpens in a new tab. can help bring the levels down.
 Remember to use dechlorinated water that matches the temperature and pH of your tank water.

-In addition to these measures, consider using live plants in your tankOpens in a new tab..
+In addition to these measures, consider using live plants in your tank.
 Plants can absorb nitrate, helping to keep the levels in check.
 Plus, they provide additional benefits such as oxygen production and providing hiding spots for your shrimp.

 Remember, maintaining safe nitrate levels is not a one-time task but a continuous process requiring regular monitoring and adjustments.
 With careful management, you can provide a safe and healthy environment for your cherry shrimp.